ngrafx/nray/README.md

 ```

-The --normalOnly mode is very useful for debugging as it bypass all the lighting & material computation as well as all the secondary rays and just outputs the Normal values as a Color :
+The --normalOnly mode is very useful for debugging as it bypass all the lighting & material computation as well as all the secondary rays and just outputs the Normal values as a Color.
+Note that to avoid being clamped by the image format normals are remapped from  (-1,1) to (0,1).

 ![Broken Bunny Normals][img4]